How Fast Does the Inverse Walk Approximate a Random Permutation?

 Abstract

-For a finite field of size , the (patched) inverse permutation computes the inverse of over when and outputs when , and the (for AddRoundKey) permutation adds a fixed constant to its input, i.e.,
+For a finite field of size , the (patched) inverse permutation computes the inverse of over when and outputs when , and the (AddRoundKey) permutation adds a fixed constant to its input, i.e.,

-We study the process of alternately applying the permutation followed by a random linear permutation , which is a random walk over the alternating (or symmetric) group that we call the inverse walk.
+We study the process of alternately applying the permutation followed by a random linear permutation , which is a random walk over the alternating (or symmetric) group that we call the {\em inverse walk}.

 We show both lower and upper bounds on the number of rounds it takes for this process to approximate a random permutation over .
-We show that rounds of the inverse walk over the field of size with rounds generates a permutation that is -close (in variation distance) to a uniformly random even permutation (i.e. a permutation from the alternating group ).
-This is tight, up to logarithmic factors.
+We show that rounds of the inverse walk over the field of size with rounds generate a permutation that is -close (in variation distance) to a uniformly random even permutation (i.e. a permutation from the alternating group ).
+Our result is provided with explicit constants, and is tight, up to logarithmic factors.

-Our result answers an open question from the work of Liu, Pelecanos, Tessaro and Vaikuntanathan (CRYPTO 2023) by providing a missing piece in their proof of -wise independence of (a variant of) AES.
+Our result answers an open question from the work of Liu, Pelecanos, Tessaro, and Vaikuntanathan (CRYPTO 2023) by proving the -wise independence of (a variant of) AES for up to the square root of the field size, compared to the original result that only held for .
 It also constitutes a significant improvement on a result of Carlitz (Proc.
-American Mathematical Society, 1953) who showed a reachability result: namely, that every even permutation can be generated eventually by composing and .
-We show a tight convergence result, namely a tight quantitative bound on the number of rounds to reach a random (even) permutation.
+American Mathematical Society, 1953) who showed a {\em reachability result}: namely, that every even permutation can be generated {\em eventually} by composing and .
+We show a {\em tight convergence result}, namely a tight quantitative bound on the number of rounds to reach a random (even) permutation.

 @misc{cryptoeprint:2024/1795,